godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-beta-3.md

 ---

-*The cover illustration is from* [**Ballionaire**](https://store.steampowered.com/app/2667120/Ballionaire/), *a roguelike pachinko simulator where the laws of physics bend to your will!
+*The cover illustration is from* [**Ballionaire**](https://store.steampowered.com/app/2667120/Ballionaire/), *a roguelike pachinko simulator where the laws of physics bend to your will, developed by newobject and published by Raw Fury!
 You can buy the game [on Steam](https://store.steampowered.com/app/2667120/Ballionaire/), and follow the developer on [BlueSky](https://bsky.app/profile/newobject.bsky.social) and [itch.io](https://newobject.itch.io/).*

 ## Highlights

 For an overview of what's new overall in Godot 4.4, have a look at the highlights for [4.4 beta 1](/article/dev-snapshot-godot-4-4-beta-1/), which cover a lot of the changes.
 This blog post only covers the changes between beta 2 and beta 3.
 This section covers the most relevant changes made since the [beta 2 snapshot](/article/dev-snapshot-godot-4-4-beta-2/), which are largely regression fixes.

-### UID Upgrade Tool
+### UID upgrade tool

-The introduction of `.uid` files remains one of the biggest changes to the 4.4 release cycle, so much so that we gave it a [dedicated article](https://godotengine.org/article/uid-changes-coming-to-godot-4-4/).
+The introduction of `.uid` files remains one of the biggest changes to the 4.4 release cycle, so much so that we gave it a [dedicated article](/article/uid-changes-coming-to-godot-4-4/).
 However, it hasn't been the most straightforward system, particularly for those that are attempting to upgrade their projects from 4.3.
-In order to address this, [Malcom Anderson](https://github.com/Meorge) has put together a UID upgrade tool to automate this process ([GH-103071](https://github.com/godotengine/godot/pull/102071)).
+In order to address this, [Malcolm Anderson](https://github.com/Meorge) has put together a UID upgrade tool to automate this process ([GH-103071](https://github.com/godotengine/godot/pull/102071)).

+### Porting fixes to Embedded/Floating Window mode

+The Embedded/Floating game window option added in 4.4 is proving to be quite popular, but also exposes all kinds of quirks on various systems with how they deal with windows.
+[Hilderin](https://github.com/Hilderin) did impressive work to track and fix these issues, with pull requests such as [GH-102104](ttps://github.com/godotengine/godot/pull/102104), [GH-102238](ttps://github.com/godotengine/godot/pull/102238), [GH-102251](ttps://github.com/godotengine/godot/pull/102251), [GH-102311](ttps://github.com/godotengine/godot/pull/102311), [GH-102312](https://github.com/godotengine/godot/pull/102312), [GH-102470](ttps://github.com/godotengine/godot/pull/102470), and more!
+The experience should be much better already in beta 3.

+### Lightmap baking improvements

+[Clay John](https://github.com/clayjohn) changed the logic for baking direct lighting in LightmapGI to spread it over multiple frames, avoiding a spike of computation that can lead the OS to trigger <abbr title="Timeout Detection and Recovery">TDR</abbr>, resulting in a crash of the GPU context ([GH-102257](https://github.com/godotengine/godot/pull/102257)).
+With some further fixes like [GH-102424](https://github.com/godotengine/godot/pull/102424), [GH-102497](https://github.com/godotengine/godot/pull/102497), and [GH-102477](https://github.com/godotengine/godot/pull/102477), lightmap baking got a nice upgrade in this snapshot.

 ### And more!